 The square sleeve cap is one of those Forties styles that makes appearances every now and then.
 It introduces design into the cap of the sleeve.

-Its mitered, box-like appearance extends the shoulder line into the sleeve cap and adds to the sleeve bicep, which makes it a good candidate for fitting a jacket, where a small armhole is desired but the wearer has a developed bicep, and needs more room in that area of the sleeve.
-The miter helps finesse any extra cap ease that would be added to accommodate the fuller bicep.
+Its mitered, box-like appearance extends the shoulder line into the sleeve cap and adds to the sleeve biceps, which makes it a good candidate for fitting a jacket, where a small armhole is desired but the wearer has a developed biceps, and needs more room in that area of the sleeve.
+The miter helps finesse any extra cap ease that would be added to accommodate the fuller biceps.

 A design advantage to this sleeve for those who have developed biceps: When the muscle is full, generally there is a full bust as well, which makes the shoulders appear narrow in comparison.
 This draws the eyes to bust level, making the eyes track horizontally.

 Having square sleeve caps adds width higher up on the body.
 They draw the eyes upward to the shoulder, so the observer’s attention goes to the face, which is what we want.

 Create the square sleeve cap pattern